Manifest Creative Research Gallery presents PERCEPTUAL PAINTERS | 6th Annual NUDE | REGIONAL SHOWCASE: SCULPTURE

 FOR MORE INFO: http://www.manifestgallery.org

-A NEW HARDCOVER MANIFEST EXHIBITION ANNUAL PUBLICATION WILL DOCUMENT EVERY EXHIBIT OF THE SEASON: Members at the Craftsman or Artist level will get this large-format book for free.
-Pre-orders will begin this fall! http://www.manifestgallery.org/manifestpress
+A NEW HARDCOVER MANIFEST EXHIBITION ANNUAL PUBLICATION WILL DOCUMENT EVERY EXHIBIT OF THE SEASON: Members at the Craftsman or Artist level will have the option to get this large-format book for free.
+Pre-orders will begin soon! http://www.manifestgallery.org/manifestpress

 JOIN MANIFEST: http://www.manifestgallery.org/support